Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Introduction

 Our contributions are threefold: \begin{enumerate} \item {\bf A general data-pooling treatment roll-out framework}.
 We propose a novel framework that enhances treatment selection by integrating data across multiple experiments.
 The treatment roll-out decision leverages both the data collected from its own experiment and the pooled data from other experiments.
 More importantly, the \our\ framework is decision-aware.
 That is, estimation and inference are directly aligned with downstream decisions, such as treatment roll-out decisions, by incorporating significance levels into the analysis.
-This framework is also broadly applicable, as it can handle overlapping and non-overlapping experiments, linear and nonlinear models, and supports personalized roll-out decisions.
-This general and flexible design makes \our\ well-suited for modern online platforms facing data scarcity and high-dimensional experimentation. \item {\bf Analysis and performance guaranetee}.
+This framework is implemented in a broad set of settings: our formal guarantees cover non-overlapping experiments under linear specifications, while overlapping traffic, nonlinear specifications, and personalized roll-out decisions are evaluated through simulations and empirical applications.
+This general and flexible design makes \our\ well-suited for modern online platforms that face data scarcity and conduct high-dimensional experiments. \item {\bf Analysis and performance guarantee}.
 We provide theoretical guarantees that \our\ outperforms \tradition, particularly as the number of experiments increases.
-Specifically, we find that the average rewards associated with roll-out decisions derived by \our\ method with the optimal scale parameter are strictly higher than those of the \tradition\ method.
+Specifically, in the positive-anchor regime emphasized in our theoretical analysis, the average rewards associated with roll-out decisions derived by \our\ with the optimal scale parameter are strictly higher than those of the \tradition\ method.
 This implies that \our\ strikes a delicate balance between bias and variance by deriving the optimal scale parameter for shrinkage.
 We further construct a consistent estimator of the optimal scale parameter, which guarantees the superior performance of the proposed approach as the number of experiments increases.
 This ensures the robust performance of the proposed approach under data-driven settings.
 These analyses establish \our\ as a theoretically grounded method for improving the roll-out of experiments. \item {\bf Empirical validation and case studies with real-world data}.
-Through extensive numerical studies using synthetic data, we demonstrate the practical values of \our.
+Through extensive numerical studies using synthetic data, we demonstrate the practical value of \our.
 Across diverse scenarios, \our\ consistently yields higher rewards and better decision quality than \tradition\ and Bayesian benchmarks.
-In particular, the benefit of \our\ becomes more pronounced when the expected ATE is large, the number of experiments is large, and the sample size is small.
+In particular, the benefit of \our\ becomes more pronounced when the expected ATE is small, the number of experiments is large, and the sample size is small.
 In scenarios with covariate information and non-overlapping experiments, the personalized estimators prescribed by \our\ can yield additional improvements.
 Furthermore, we demonstrate the robustness of the \our\ method under model misspecification.
-Finally, the implementation of \our\ method to two datasets from real-world platforms shows that \our\ enables effective subgroup targeting and coordination across concurrent experiments, confirming its scalability and impact in real-world experimentation. \end{enumerate}
+Finally, the application of \our\ method to two datasets from real-world platforms shows that \our\ enables effective subgroup targeting and coordination across concurrent experiments, confirming its scalability and impact in real-world experimentation. \end{enumerate}